 The Gallogly Discovery Learning Center provides a high-tech research and learning laboratory to support our college-wide initiative integrating undergraduates into the research enterprise.
 The center's 12 advanced laboratories conduct research in fields ranging from biotechnology to unmanned vehicle systems, incorporating students, faculty and industry partners in collaborative research teams.

 Integrated Teaching and Learning

 The Integrated Teaching and Learning (ITL) Program provides hands-on design experience to undergraduates in a unique, award-winning facility.
 With its open-air plazas, team meeting rooms, and systems that emphasize the “the building as a learning tool,” the ITL Laboratory is described by Hewlett-Packard as one of the “finer teaching environments on the planet.”
+The curriculum-driven design supports a variety of learning styles and features first-year design studios, an active learning center, fabrication and testing facilities, group work areas, and student-centered electronics and manufacturing centers.
 The program hosts design expos where students showcase their innovations and inventions.

 Gemmill Engineering Library

 The Leonard H. Gemmill Engineering Library, located in the Mathematics Building at the west edge of the Engineering Village, is the largest branch of the University Libraries outside of Norlin Library and features more than 155,000 printed volumes and 96,000 microforms.
 The library, which opened in 1992, also offers electronic access to information sources around the world.

 The Environmental Engineering program recently joined numerous other sustainability programs, institutes and agencies in the Sustainability, Energy and Environment Complex (SEEC) on CU Boulder's East Campus.
 The building is a national hub for learning, research and innovation in environmental sustainability designed to spur collaboration on global energy and environmental challenges.